 Zuko smiled.
 "I hear you."

-"Before I go—" he reached inside his cloak and produced a small stack of papers "—here.
+"Here.
 I wanted to give these to you sooner but, well, we were both kinda busy."

 "They're mo—" Ouji stopped himself and grimaced slightly "—they're your mother's letters."

 Zuko stared down at them, dumbfounded.
 "I-I—thank you."